 Consult your healthcare provider before trying intermittent fasting.

 (BTW, if you’ve gotten the okay from your healthcare provider to start fasting, tag us in, and we’ll do the heavy lifting in creating a customized plan and meal guide.
-Take our SIMPLE quiz to get started!)
+Take our Simple quiz to get started!)

 Thyroid medication